 Parental Self-Care

-A key part of the My Family assessment is to help parents understand the importance of managing their own self-care needs.
-This involves practitioners exploring the basic role and importance of the Sympathetic Nervous System, and the Parasympathetic Nervous System.
+A key part of My Family is to support social care practitioners in understanding how to help parents to value the importance of managing their own self-care needs, alongside the care needs of their child/ren.
+This involves practitioners learning about the basic role and importance of the Sympathetic Nervous System, and the Parasympathetic Nervous System.

-Establishing this basic understanding of the nervous system and how it influences everyday functioning (emotional, physical, and psychological functioning), helps parents to reflect on the importance of managing their own needs.
-It also enables them to respond to their child/ren's needs in a consistent and predictable way.
+Establishing this basic understanding of the nervous system and how it influences everyday functioning (emotional, physical, and psychological functioning), helps practitioners to explore and reflect on the importance of managing the parent's own needs.
+It also enables parents to respond to their child/ren's needs in a consistent and predictable way.

 Sympathetic Nervous System (SNS)